makersacademy/CV/README.md

 - Achievements
 - Evidence -->
 #### Creativity
- - I have 15 years of experience writing and producing music for film, use to work under precise requirements in order to contribute and make a project works.
- - Trained for taking in consideration different factors, such as dialogs, sound design, instrumentation, pitches, etc., in order to make my contribution useful and positive.
- - My clients and my work are the prove of my capacity to implement functional and solid work.
+ I have 15 years of experience creating and producing music for film.
+Creativity, combined with a precise understanding of what the requirements are, are two main keys for this job.
+For me, creativity is the ability to come up with a new idea, to be able to look at something in a new way.
+This ability applied to the world of software development, can help organisations to move in a more productive direction, adding value to a company.

+ - Composed and produced more than 400 commissioned pieces of music for feature film, tv and advertisement.
+ - Theatrical text writing contribution for 'Senza Sangue', adaptation of the novel by Alessandro Baricco.

+#### Eager to learn
+I am a passionate of learning new things.
+Apart of had spended 7 years at university, studing music and theatre, I am untiringly studying new subjects that interest me, sach as music orchestration, piano playing, music counterpoint, yoga, meditation and currently software development.

+#### Ability to work under pressure
+Through my experience of working for the film industry, I am confident in getting the work done within deadlines.
+Particularly in the advertisement industry, the deadlines can be really tide, and force you to think and react very quick, requiring high standards of quality production.
+In my case, this process has involved a constant revision about what can be improved in order to make the work better and faster.
+Having a deep understanding about what needs to be done at a conceptual level, and developing the technical skills required in order to apply ideas to a practical level, are essential keys to success at this level.

 #### Focussed
 - Through my practice of Violin since I was 10, I am trained to get completely focus in what I am